ibexa/documentation-user/docs/content_model.md

 ## Content and media

-When you are in the Back Office, you can view the content in your repository in three places:
+When you are in the Back Office, you can view the content in your repository in four places:

 - Content structure
+- Content Tree
 - Media library
 - User list

 They represent three categories of Content Types that you can create (see [Content Types](organizing_the_site.md#content-types)).

-### Content tree and the Content browser
+### Content browser

 If you want to get an overview of the content currently in your website, go to the Content tab and select **Content structure** or **Media**.